INSTALL PLUGIN plugin_name SONAME 'plugin_library'

 starts.
 Plugin loading at startup does not occur if the server is started with

-When the server shuts down, it executes the deinitialization function for each plugin that is loaded so that the plugin has a change to perform any final cleanup.
+When the server shuts down, it executes the deinitialization function for each plugin that is loaded so that the plugin has a chance to perform any final cleanup.

 If you need to load plugins for a single server startup when the